Blue Collar Bobbers Kit

 The conversion wasn’t difficult.
 I worked on it on a residential street and concealed the bike with a cover during days I didn’t.
 It was annoying having to bring my tools up to the apartment and back down again when I worked on the bike.

 A well worthy endeavor that is a laborious process with a reward that worthwhile.
 I now have a cool ass Bobber I can ride all day long to my heart’s desire.
-She screams like banshee and rips like Bomber.
+She screams like a banshee and rips like Bomber.

-WANT TO BUILD A BOBBER?
+WANT TO BUILD A VULCAN 900 BOBBER?